AdrianoHeller/AdrianoHeller/README.md

 ![Header](https://github.com/AdrianoHeller/AdrianoHeller/blob/master/A4%20-%208.png "Header")

-My name is Adriano Heller Mylla, I'm 38 years old, I'm a Developer from Brazil, most specifically from the Southern part of our country, which is Cold and has tons of European Descendents.
+My name is Adriano Heller Mylla, I'm 39 years old, I'm a Developer from Brazil, most specifically from the Southern part of our country, which is Cold and has tons of European Descendents.
 I current live in my hometown, a stunning city called Curitiba, which is famous for it's beer, food and, most of all, our Rock'n Roll cultural scene.
-Currently working as DevOps Techlead consultant, and Backend software engineer.
+Currently working as Senior DevOps Engineer at ElectroNeek and Software Engineer at Quidd.

 ## Main skills:
 - OS - Centos / Debian / Ubuntu